Sunday, April 3, 2022

 43 in an address in Hollywood. #steveemigphotos

+The whole 43 thing began with NorCal skaters and BMXers in the late summer of 1986.
 At that time, The Curb Dogs, led by Dave Vanderspek, was a San Francisco bike/skate team that was as famous in the BMX world as the Haro, GT, and Skyway factory teams.
 Skyway was the main NorCal based freestyle team.
-Robert Peterson, Hugo Gonzalez, and Oleg Konings were on Skyway in 1986, and Maurice Meyer was both a Curb Dog, and a Skyway team member.
-The number 43 became an inside joke among the Curb Dogs in 1986, and it began growing from there.
+Robert Peterson, Hugo Gonzalez, and Oleg Konings were on Skyway in 1986, along with San Diego rider Eddie Roman.
+Maurice Meyer was both a Curb Dog, and a Skyway factory team member at the time The number 43 became an inside joke among the Curb Dogs in 1986, and it began growing from there.

 In the summer of 1986, Maurice Meyer was profiled for a local TV show, called Pacific Currents.
-The segment focused on the always underrated Maurice, which is way cool.
-In the Golden Gate Park footage, Karl Rothe, Chris Rothe, Mark McKee, Darcy Langlois, Tim Treacy, and myself (chasing bike at 5:07), are in there as well.
+The segment focused on Maurice, a solid pro rider who never got enough coverage back then.
+In the Golden Gate Park footage in that clip, Karl Rothe, Chris Rothe, Mark McKee, Darcy Langlois, Tim Treacy, and myself (chasing bike at 5:07), are in there as well.
 This piece was shot in June or July of 1986, and the 43 thing had not happened yet.
-Shortly after this piece was shot, in late July 1986, I moved to Southern California, to work at BMX Action and FREESTYLIN' magazines.
+Shortly after this piece was shot, at the end of July in 1986, I moved to Southern California, when I landed a job at BMX Action and FREESTYLIN' magazines.

 I asked Maurice Meyer to check out this post, and he retold me the origin story.
-A San Francisco skater named Rob's dad came home from the corner store and said, with a thick Persian accent, "How come every thing I buy there ends up in 43 cents?"
-It was funny the way he said it, and stuck in Rob's head.
-He started noticing the number 43 around, as well, and share the story with skater friends, and the Curb Dogs and other locals.
-So it began as a weird inside joke in 1986, in the S.F. skate/BMX freestyle scene.
-Maurice turned shared an article in a Scandinavian mag, here and here, that recounts the original story.
+There was a San Francisco skater named Rob, and his dad came home from the corner store and said, with a thick Persian accent, "How come every thing I buy there ends up in 43 cents?"
+It was funny the way he said it, and it stuck in Rob's head.
+He started noticing the number 43 around, as well, and shared the story with skater friends, the Curb Dogs, and other locals.
+So the whole 43 thing began as a weird inside joke in 1986, in the S.F. skate/BMX freestyle scene.
+Maurice shared an article in a Scandinavian magazine, that recounts the original story.

-One weird little inside joke turned into a worldwide thing in the BMX freestyle and skate subcultures. #steveemigphotos
+One weird little inside joke turned into a worldwide thing in the BMX freestyle and skateboard subcultures. #steveemigphotos

 A couple of months later, in September or October '86, the NorCal crew came to SoCal, and stopped by Wizard Publications, where I worked.
 Out in the parking lot, after work, the Wizard crew talked with the NorCal posse, about 15 or so riders.
-Karl Rothe asked me how my new job, as a magazine guy, was going.
+Karl Rothe asked me how my new job as a magazine guy, was going.
 I told him that I had just transcribed a super long interview with Skyway pro, and NorCal local, Robert Peterson, "It was like 43 pages when I typed it all up."
 Karl, said, "Whoa, 43!"
 I had no idea what he was talking about.
-The interview was 41 1/2 or 42 1/2 pages when transcribed, but I rounded up to 43 when Karl asked, for some reason.

 The 43 origin story, from a Scandinavian magazine

 Karl dragged me over to the rest of the guys, and had me tell them that Bert's interview was about 43 pages long when transcribed.
 I asked what the big deal about 43 was, and they said that the number had been popping up all over for them, so it was like this inside joke among 20 or 30 NorCal BMXers and skaters at that point.
-In the course of riding and hanging out, the word of the 43 thing slowly spread, like it did to me and the Wizard staff, that night in the parking lot.
+That's how I know the 43 thing happened sometime between late July and September 1986.
+It wasn't a thing when I last rode with them at Golden Gate Park in July, and it had become an inside joke by early fall.
+In the course of riding and hanging out, the word of the 43 thing slowly spread, like it did to me and the Wizard staff, that night in the magazine's parking lot.

 Tom Green skates, and he's knows what's up.